ECIC-Space/ECIC.Space/README.md

 *-- YuXiao She, Head of ECIC Learning Department 2024, Official Project Initiator, Senior Year*

-since march 2023, when gpt-4 was released, i have saw the great potential that AI could bring to us. so i build the prototype of TOEFL Writing Tutor in august. although from today’s perspective, it’s kinda bad, but still quite helpful (help me raise my writing score from 22 to 25). it also helped some of my friends like sam, alan, … in improving their writing skills. and **i hope generally available of this writing tutor can making it easier to improve writing and also leveraging teaching productivity**. what’s more, making the most cutting-edge models available to everyone in ECIC is also what i wish for. the whole thing continues to iterate. you will have **more personalized AI tutor**, which has memory about what you write and how you write, in the near future.
+since march 2023, with the launch of gpt-4, i've seen the immense potential ai holds. in august, i crafted a prototype for the toefl writing tutor. looking back, it seems rudimentary, yet it was quite beneficial, boosting my writing score from 22 to 25. it also aided friends like sam and alan in enhancing their writing abilities. **i aim for widespread access to this tutor, hoping it will simplify the process of improving writing skills and enhance teaching efficiency**. furthermore, my goal is to make the latest models accessible to everyone at ecic. the project is continuously evolving, and soon, you'll experience **a more personalized ai tutor** that remembers your writing style and preferences.

 *-- Richards Tu, LLM Developer, Junior Year*